 Table 7 consists of three columns.
-The first column indicates the threats and policies that the PP author must include in their Medium Robustness PP. Each of the threats is mitigated by one or more objectives; likewise, each of the policies is implement by one or more objectives.
+The first column indicates the threats and policies that the PP author must include in their medium robustness PP. Since the PP author does not derive or generate policies, all policies presented in the PP must reference the appropriate official policy document (e.g., DODI 8500.2, Committee on National Security Systems Policy, PDD 63).
+Each of the threats is mitigated by one or more objectives; likewise, each of the policies is implement by one or more objectives.
 For each threat/policy, the objective or objectives that mitigate/implement it are listed in the second column.
 Note that the same objective may be listed more than once in this second column, depending on how many of the threats/policies it applies to.